What the Court's ruling on ultra-Orthodox wording means for Israel - Myhartsvilletoday.com

 For now, Netanyahu is likely to buy time.
 The ultra-Orthodox parties have little interest in overthrowing the government, which is the most right-wing and religiously conservative in Israel’s history.

-But the court ruling, said Israel Cohen, a prominent ultra-Orthodox commentator for Kol Berama, certainly created a “negative dynamic” for the government.
+But the court ruling, said Israel Cohen, a prominent ultra-Orthodox Kol Berama commentator, certainly created a “negative dynamic” for the government.

 Since the Hamas-led attack on Israel on October 7, which sparked war in Gaza, there is a greater willingness to serve, according to Cohen.

-Following the attack, thousands of Haredim expressed their willingness to join the army.
+After the attack, thousands of haredim expressed their willingness to join the army.

 Many younger haredim increasingly want to participate in the military, higher education and the workforce, said Yitzik Crombie, an ultra-Orthodox businessman who runs several programs to help community members integrate into those areas.